noarche/youtube-ripper/README.md

 Youtube Ripper lets you easily save videos from ANY WEBSITE as video or audio using the highest quality by available.
 Even though it ask for a youtube link you can paste any link and it will download the media.

+## Recent Update

+### Download Multiple Videos from list of URLS, 100% automated.

+Use `python youtube-ripper.py -file ANYFILENAME.txt`

+The text file must contain 1 url per line.
+The process is fully automated and no futher user input is needed.
+If a link is 404/429 or other common errors the script will silently skip to next URL in list.
+Script will stop once the last video has been downloaded.

+### Download videos using TOR proxy

+Use `python youtube-ripper.py -tor` to use Tor Browser Proxy on port 9150,  If you use the TOR service you will need to edit the port in the script to 9050.

+If you want to use tor and download a list use both `-tor -file` or use torsocks and only `-file`

 # ꧁꧂  How to run